Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Interpretation via Integrated Gradients

 \section{Interpretation via Integrated Gradients}

-As in the original SwiFT study~\cite{kim2023swiftswin4dfmri}, we used Integrated Gradient with Smoothgrad sQuare (IG-SQ), implemented through the Captum framework~\cite{captum1}~\cite{captum2}~\cite{captum3}.
+As in ~\cite{kim2023swiftswin4dfmri}, we used Integrated Gradient with Smoothgrad sQuare (IG-SQ), implemented through the Captum framework~\cite{captum1}.
 This method allowed us to identify spatial representations in brain regions that contribute to Bayley-III classification tasks.
 This analysis was based on the best-performing model, which combined multi-label prediction with ICA-extracted features.
-The use of independent components (ICs) facilitated neuroscientifically more useful interpretations by linking model outputs to known functional networks~\cite{BECKMANN2009S148}.
+Leveraging ICs allowed for neuroscientifically meaningful interpretations by associating model outputs with known functional networks~\cite{BECKMANN2009S148}.
 For each test sample, we generated 4D IG-SQ maps and excluded misclassified instances to ensure the validity of interpretations.
-The resulting attribution maps were normalized, Gaussian-smoothed, and averaged across subjects to identify spatial patterns consistently associated with cognitive, language, and motor outcomes.
+The resultant maps were normalized, Gaussian-smoothed, and averaged across subjects to identify spatial patterns consistently associated with cognitive, language, and motor outcomes.
 Additionally, we aggregated these maps across ICs to derive comprehensive interpretations of brain activity relevant to each developmental domain.

 The analysis revealed distinct brain regions whose spatiotemporal dynamics contribute to each developmental outcome (Figure~\ref{fig:interpretation}).
-This data-driven approach reveals meaningful neuroscientific interpretations, demonstrating that regions within the distinct functional networks correspond closely to neurodevelopmental outcomes, reflecting their established roles in cognitive and neural development.
 For cognitive delay risk, activations were observed in the medial prefrontal cortex (coronal view), thalamocortical circuit (sagittal and axial view), and posterior parietal association cortex (sagittal view).
 These findings align with neuroscience literature: the identified brain regions are key to early sensory processing, attention, executive function, and spatial cognition, all foundational to normal cognitive development~\cite{mpfc}~\cite{thalamus}~\cite{ppc}.
+In Figure~\ref{fig:ica_int}, network-level predictions are further explored.
+For instance, IC5 likely represents the Executive Control Network (ECN)\cite{Li2019}, a critical network for cognitive functions such as attention and decision-making.
+Its contribution to the overall interpretation, as shown in Figure~\ref{fig:interpretation}, is evident through activations in the medial prefrontal cortex (mPFC), a hallmark region of the ECN.
+For the risk of linguistic delay (middle), activations in Wernicke's area align with its well-documented role in language comprehension and development~\cite{Binder2015}.
+Similarly, for motor skill delays (bottom), activations in the primary motor cortex and supplementary motor areas (SMAs) highlight their roles in gross and fine motor control and motor pattern learning, respectively~\cite{Graziano2006}~\cite{Tanji1994}.